 Collection date: Dec 1910

 George Steptoe of Fieldtown morris (c1823-1914): The Fieldtown morris side was located at Leafield village, 18 miles NW of Oxford and 5 miles from Charlbury railway station (quite a cycle ride for Sharp).
 George Steptoe was the foreman of the side for many years.
 He also fooled for the Little Barrington/Windrush side.
-Sharp interviewed him twice – first in December 1910 (Folk Dance Notes 1/78) and then on 4 April 1912 (Folk Dance Notes 2/128, when George was ill in bed.
-George gave no tunes nor dance figures to Sharp but did pass on helpful information to corroborate what Henry Franklin had said (see separate profile).
+Sharp interviewed him twice – first in August 1909 (Folk Dance Notes 1/78) and then on 4 April 1912 (Folk Dance Notes 2/128, when George was ill in bed.
+George gave no tunes nor dance figures to Sharp but did pass on helpful information to corroborate what Henry Franklin would later say (see separate profile).

 George had a reputation as a barefist fighter and was probably dancing in the 1840s and 1850s, when the Leafield side went out in Whit week and toured the area.
 Fieldtown dancing began to fade c1860.